 Force big beauty brands to remove cancerous chemicals from Black women’s hair products

-Millions of Black women around the world use hair relaxers, chemical hair straightening creams, for a number of reasons: because we find it easier to manage, to avoid hair discrimination at school or work, or because some of us just prefer it that way.
-But recent studies have shown that use of hair relaxers is linked to increased risk in breast cancer, and other serious illnesses.
+Millions of Black women around the world use hair relaxers, chemical hair straightening creams, for several reasons: some find it makes their hair easier to manage; some do it to avoid hair discrimination at school or work; some of us just prefer it that way.
+However, recent studies have shown that use of hair relaxers is linked to increased risk in breast cancer, fibroids, uterine cancer and other serious illnesses.

 L’Oréal is one of the biggest manufacturers of hair relaxers in the world through its ownership of Dark & Lovely and SoftSheen Carson.
 Level Up found that lye is present even in their products labelled “no lye” – including those designed for children.
 So even when Black women think they are making a healthier, more conscious decision, they’re being lied to.